 Given that perspective, I naturally had to ask myself where the third value persona - the Citizen - might fit in.
 The Citizen is our value set that looks after the needs of others or the collective.
 Perhaps a test could be easily devised with two kids, where, if the first child resists the temptation to eat the marshmallow, then they both get one.
 Surely that says something about the first kid's ability to co-operate, share, and show empathy for their fellow human being.
 Since (I believe) we only tend to see such behaviours in collective-oriented or cognitively-advanced species, I recently posited that perhaps the Citizen value persona is yet another step up on the evolutionary ladder.

-My Value Personae theory proposes that each one of us has all three values sets available to us at any time, and that they are exclusive.
+My Value Personae theory proposes that each one of us has all three value sets available to us at any time, and that they are exclusive.
 If I give you $50, you can either spend it (Consumer), save it (Investor), or give it away (Citizen).
 All three actions can give us joy, but you can only do one of those choices.

 So, if you're wondering how humanity might evolve to the next level, what might that be?
 Increasingly, I believe that the fourth value persona might encompass some kind of realization that we are all connected to our environment and every other living thing in complex and inextricable ways.
 I'm still trying to figure this out and express it as a value.
 One thing I'm sure of is that the fourth value persona would not be based on any kind of zero-sum game, but rather one where there is no game.